By the end of this lesson, students should be able to:

 Improve your technical skills

 The PR workflow can be very enlightening on a technical level as well.
 It is common to hear developers state that they have learned more/ramped up quicker in code reviews than while pairing, reading blog posts, watching videos, etc. When you are creating PRs, it is helpful to know if what you’re trying to technically communicate isn’t clear.
-On the flip side of that, reading someone else’s code is insightful due to the exposure code that you haven’t written through the review process/asking clarifying questions.
+On the flip side of that, reading someone else’s code is insightful due to the exposure of code that you haven’t written through the review process/asking clarifying questions.

 Asking questions if something doesn’t make sense to you is an important skill to have, both here and in the wild.